tencentyun/intlcloud-documents/product_new/网络产品中心/私有网络/最佳实践/VPC 内无外网 IP 主机通过公网网关访问外网的优化配置_intl_en.md

 ![](https://main.qcloudimg.com/raw/8fc0ad20600a2831b5a1b32ce1b66e0b.png)
 ## Architecture Building
 ### Creating a Gateway Subnet
 A public gateway can only forward the route forwarding request of the subnet to which it does not belong.
 For this reason, a public gateway CVM cannot be in the same subnet as the CVM that needs to access the public network through the public gateway.
 To address this issue, you need to first set up a separate gateway subnet.
-For the step-by-step procedure, see [Creating a Gateway Subnet]"()"  .
+For the step-by-step procedure, see [Creating a Gateway Subnet]"()". -->
 ![](https://main.qcloudimg.com/raw/83b6487f44f451a40237e785e6d262c6.png)

 ### Purchasing a Public Gateway